-- the term "NRG" refers to NRG Energy, Inc., together with its consolidated subsidiaries; - the term "Texas Genco" refers to Texas Genco LLC, together with its consolidated subsidiaries; - the term "Acquisition" refers to the purchase by NRG of all the outstanding equity interests of Texas Genco, pursuant to the acquisition agreement, dated as of September 30, 2005, between NRG, Texas Genco and the sellers named therein; - the term "Financing Transactions" refers to this offering, the concurrent offering by NRG of its mandatory convertible preferred stock and its senior notes, and the application of the net proceeds therefrom, and the execution of NRG's new senior secured credit facility and the application of the initial borrowings thereunder, each as described elsewhere in this prospectus supplement; - the term "Transactions" refers to the Acquisition, the Financing Transactions, the pending sale of Audrain Generating LLC, the pending acquisition of 50% interest in WCP (Generation) Holdings LLC and the pending sale of our 50% ownership interest in Rocky Road Power LLC, or Rocky Road; - the terms "we", "our", "us", the "combined company" and the "Company" refer to NRG and Texas Genco on a combined basis, together with their consolidated subsidiaries, after giving pro forma effect to the completion of the Acquisition and the Financing Transactions; - the terms "MW" and "MWh" refer to megawatts and megawatt-hours.
+- the term "NRG" refers to NRG Energy, Inc., together with its consolidated subsidiaries; - the term "Texas Genco" refers to Texas Genco LLC, together with its consolidated subsidiaries; - the term "Acquisition" refers to the purchase by NRG of all the outstanding equity interests of Texas Genco, pursuant to the acquisition agreement, dated as of September 30, 2005, between NRG, Texas Genco and the sellers named therein; - the term "Financing Transactions" refers to this offering, the concurrent offering by NRG of its mandatory convertible preferred stock and its fixed rate senior notes due 2014, or the 2014 fixed rate notes, and fixed rate senior notes due 2016, or the 2016 fixed rate notes, together, the senior notes, and the application of the net proceeds therefrom, and the execution of NRG's new senior secured credit facility and the application of the initial borrowings thereunder, each as described elsewhere in this prospectus supplement; - the term "Transactions" refers to the Acquisition, the Financing Transactions, the pending sale of Audrain Generating LLC, the pending acquisition of 50% interest in WCP (Generation) Holdings LLC and the pending sale of our 50% ownership interest in Rocky Road Power LLC, or Rocky Road; - the terms "we", "our", "us", the "combined company" and the "Company" refer to NRG and Texas Genco on a combined basis, together with their consolidated subsidiaries, after giving pro forma effect to the completion of the Acquisition and the Financing Transactions; - the terms "MW" and "MWh" refer to megawatts and megawatt-hours.
 The megawatt figures provided represent nominal summer net megawatt capacity of power generated as adjusted for the combined company's ownership position excluding capacity from inactive/mothballed units as of September 30, 2005.
 NRG has previously shown gross MWs when presenting its operations.
 Capacity is tested following standard industry practices.
 The combined company's numbers denote saleable MWs net of internal/parasitic load.
 The MW and MWh figures and other operational figures related to the combined company only give pro forma effect to the Acquisition and the Financing Transactions; and - the term "expected annual baseload generation" refers to the net baseload capacity limited by economic factors (relationship between cost of generation and market price) and reliability factors (scheduled and unplanned outages).